mozilla-l10n/documentation/appstores/new_release.md

 $ atom en-US/whatsnew/whatsnew_android_47.lang
 ```

+## Track the files in dashboards updating Langchecker
 You then need to start tracking these files in Langchecker.
 The process is described in detail in [../webdashboards/add_new_file.md](this document).

 Again, you need to create a branch in the langchecker repository.